protocolguild/documentation/docs/7-case-studies.md

 ![](https://i.imgur.com/glD5TVl.png)

 We believe $2M-6.5M vested over 4 years to potential contributors will be a step in the right direction.
-The beauty of the mechanism is that there is no application to participate as a donor: any application can just send funds to the split contract, and the rest will happen without their involvement.
+The beauty of the mechanism is that there is no application to participate as a sponsor: any entity can just send funds to the split contract, and the rest will happen without their involvement.